Divy2095/Divy2095/README.md

 ## 🚀 About Me

-I'm a passionate developer who loves building full-stack applications, exploring modern tech stacks, and contributing to open-source projects.
-Currently diving deep into the **MERN stack**, solving real-world problems with code, and always learning something new. 🚀
+I'm a passionate developer specializing in web development, with a focus on building dynamic and responsive web applications.
+I enjoy solving real-world problems with efficient, scalable code and continuously expanding my expertise in frontend and backend technologies.
+Currently deepening my skills in JavaScript, React, and Node.js, while staying updated with the latest industry trends.
+Always eager to learn and embrace new challenges. 🚀

 ---